 The synchronization of data and the flow of the commands need to be sincere and orderly.
 The clock signal helps in this important functioning of the microcontroller.
 The operations thereby run very smoothly.
 It is an integral and important part of the microcontroller and its architecture.
-An additional timing circuit needs to be provided which has to be in the form of a Crystal.
+An additional timing circuit needs to be provided, which has to be in the form of a Crystal.

 6. Analog to Digital Converter (ADC) and Digital to Analog Converter (DAC)

 These converters are very useful to convert the output signal in the necessary altered form.
-For instance, the data which is available in the form of analog signal can be converted into the form of digital and vice-versa.
+For instance, the data which is available in the form of analog signals can be converted into the form of digital and vice-versa.